iqbalansyor/android-fruit-recognition/README.md

      - Normalize each channel to 0-1 range by dividing by 255
      - Store as float32 values in native byte order

-4. **Inference**: The TensorFlow Lite interpreter runs the preprocessed data through the MobileNetV2 model, outputting 6 probability scores (one per class).
+4. **Inference**: The TensorFlow Lite interpreter runs the preprocessed data through the model.
+The model uses **transfer learning** from MobileNetV2 (pre-trained on ImageNet) with a custom classification head trained on a 6-class fruit/vegetable dataset.
+This approach leverages MobileNetV2's learned feature extraction while adapting the final layers to recognize the specific classes.

 5. **Post-processing**: The class with the highest probability is selected as the prediction, and both the label and confidence percentage are displayed to the user.